Pagination

 |---|---|---|---|

-cursor | string | – | Pagination cursor from a previous response |
+cursor | string | – | Pagination cursor from a previous response.
+Omit or send "" for the first page. |

 limit | integer | 25 | Number of items per page (max varies by endpoint) |